Beware of unmarked spoilers!

 - Achilles' Heel: Poltergeists have no melee attacks and unlike Elite Phantoms their elemental area-of-effect attack doesn't deal direct damage.
 If you can prevent them from telekinetically throwing things at you (i.e. by bashing them repeatedly with the wrench, especially after you've thrown out a Typhon Lure) it's pretty easy to melee them to death without taking damage.

-- Invisibility: They have the ability to turn invisible which they use to lurk around the station and wait for the prefect time for an ambush.
-The best way to beat them is to tag them with the psychoscope so you don't lose track of them during a fight.
+- Invisibility: They have the ability to turn invisible, which they use to lurk around the station and wait for the perfect time for an ambush.
+They cannot be detected by anything until they become visible.
+However, if you spot one with the psychoscope, it will tag them so you don't lose track of them during a fight.

 When enough Mimics have been created, they group together and force one of their number to become a Weaver.
 Crucial to the Typhon way of life, this floating, spider-like creature creates coral and other, more sophisticated Typhon beings.